HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    - If creating an image:

-     - Create an image.rpmlist from generated rpmlists in step 4.
+     - Create an `image.rpmlist` from generated rpmlists in step 4.

        ```screen
-       cp /opt/clmgr/image/rpmlists/generated/generated-group-slingshot-host-software-repo-group.rpmlist image.rpmlist
+       cp /opt/clmgr/image/rpmlists/generated/generated-group-${REPO_GROUP}.rpmlist image.rpmlist
        ```

-     - Add the .rpmlist generated in step 5 to the image.rpmlist.
+     - Add the `.rpmlist` generated in step 5 to the `image.rpmlist`.

        ```screen
        cat ./shs-cxi.rpmlist >> image.rpmlist